Last updated on December 17 2021

 Portable toilet waste should only ever be emptied in places where you are authorised to do so and are clearly signed.
 It is never acceptable to empty waste in the woods, in drains and in toilets used by people (eg caravan parks) as a general rule.

-Some campsite owners will allow for empyting of waste in their facility blocks but this should only be done if you ask, or it is signed.
+Some campsite owners will allow for emptying of waste in their facility blocks but this should only be done if you ask, or it is signed.
 Do not do it otherwise.

 Chemicals for the flush tank

-Adding chemicals into the flush tank help to keep it all clean, assists with waste degradation, lubricates the seals and it make it all smell a little better too.
+Adding chemicals into the flush tank help to keep it all clean, assists with waste degradation, lubricates the seals and makes it all smell a little better too.